 Debt issuance and amendment costs are capitalized and amortized as additional interest expense over the expected term of the related debt agreement.
 Debt issuance costs are presented as a direct deduction from the carrying amount of the related debt liability.
-Costs incurred while obtaining the revolving credit facility are included in other assets and subsequently amortized ratably over the term of the revolving credit facility, regardless of whether there are any outstanding borrowings on the revolving credit facility.
+Costs incurred while obtaining the revolving credit facility are included in other assets in the consolidated statements of financial condition and subsequently amortized ratably over the term of the revolving credit facility, regardless of whether there are any outstanding borrowings on the revolving credit facility.